OzMaatuk/budgetflow/docs/USER_GUIDE.md

 2. Run the executable
 3. Complete the setup wizard:
    - Enter Gemini API key
+   - **Choose authentication method:**
+     - **OAuth 2.0 (Recommended):** Select `client_secrets.json` file
-   - Select service account JSON file
+     - **Service Account:** Select service account JSON file
    - Enter Root Folder ID
    - Set polling interval (default: 5 minutes)
 4. Click "Validate & Save"
+5. **If using OAuth:**
+   - A browser window will open immediately for authorization
+   - Log in with your Google account
+   - Grant the requested permissions
+   - You'll see a success message when authorization is complete

 ### Step 5: Install as Service